 - At least 4 permanent marker type pens

 - Paper may be useful for writing notes and solving problems

 - A team vehicle(s) to transport your team and mountain bikes around during the whole day.
 Most teams are able to fit the two mountain bikes inside the van with the passengers if they first remove the front wheels.

-The events generally go ahead regardless of the weather conditions and in general there is no postponement or cancellation of the Get2Go events.
+The Get2Go Challenges generally go ahead regardless of the weather conditions and in general there is no postponement or cancellation.
 Some challenges may be modified or shortened if the weather is particularly bad.
-We have postponed only one Get2Go event in the last 16 years, due to the weather, but in general this isn’t really an option.
-As long as students are prepared with the right gear they can still have a super cool day out.
+We have postponed only two Get2Go challenges in the last 17 years, due to unsafe weather, but in general this isn’t really an option.
+As long as students are prepared with the right gear, they can still have a super cool day out.

 We like to be social, if you do also please follow us on our main social media channels (Instagram and Facebook) to keep up to date on all the cool stuff we are up to.
 You can search for us @hillaryoutdoors and if you post any of your cool outdoor pics it would be great if you can ‘tag’ us in!

 Remember, the Torpedo7 Get2Go Challenge is an outdoor education team challenge designed to cater for all levels of experience.
 Some schools will have more experience than others and there will even be some students that are trying these activities for the very first time.
-While there is a competitive side to the event, first and foremost is about getting out there, taking on the challenges and having fun.
+While there are points on the line at the activities, first and foremost it is about participation and getting out there, taking on the challenges and having fun.
 Good teamwork is essential, the more you look after your team-mates and support them the more fun you will have and the more you will get out of it.